Free online games to play with friends

 Image credit: @jenleereeves

 You’ve probably played the popular card game at least once in your life, but did you know that there’s an online clone of Cards Against Humanity as well?
-There’s no login or download needed, it’s as simple as opening a tab on your browser and creating an online room for you and your friends.
+There’s no login or download needed, it’s as simple as opening a tab on your browser and creating a virtual room for you and your friends.

 Image credit: Pretend You’re Xyzzy

-The chaotic party game is all about funny, weird, morbid and sometimes inappropriate humour as you amuse one another with outrageous answers – perfect for keeping spirits up during this period.
+The chaotic party game is all about funny, weird, morbid and sometimes inappropriate humour as you amuse one another with outrageous answers – perfect for keeping spirits up.

 How to play:

-Open the website, create a game room and send the invite link to your friends.
+Open the website, enter a nickname, create a game room, and send the invite link to your friends.
 You can customise the score limit, player limit and decks to play.

 - If you’re the “Card Czar”, choose a winning card from the white cards that you find funniest, corresponding to the black card given.
 That winning card is awarded to its owner.